mfkimbell/high-level-system-design-exercise-notes/README.md

 ---

 ### **4. Data Management**
-TRY TO DEFINE THE TABLES!!!
-WHATS IN THEM???/
+**TRY TO DEFINE the tables needed and the data inside those tables**
    - **Data Storage**:
      - Identify types of storage used (e.g., **SQL** for structured data, **NoSQL** for high scalability, **Object Storage** like S3 for unstructured data).
      - Define data partitioning and replication strategies.